 At the time, way back in 1991, I paid around $120 Canadian for this statue.
 That was a long time ago.
 Bids for this statue on auction sites have gone has high as $USD 1,500.

 Of course, this set is no longer available from DC Comics nor DC Direct.
 At the time, only 5555 were said to have been produced.
 They were all numbered.
 Mine was # 5176.
-If a store still has a copy of this, it must be something they bought off another collector and not an original order.
-From time to times collectors sell their copies on auction sites.
+If a store still has a unit of this, it must be something they bought off another collector and not an original order.
+From time to times collectors sell theirs on auction sites.
 Do not ask me if mine is for sale.
 This item is rare because many collectors see no reason to part away with such an early well done statue, before vendors like DC Direct would release something new every month.